tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/1/Activities/09-Stu_Basic_Terminology/README.md

-# Google it!
+# Google It!
 Basic Terminology

 You will be researching common terms used in blockchain development.
 These will be used throughout the course.